peterthomassen/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 support generalized notifications, and a unified approach that works independently of the notification method is specified in this section.

-Parents participating in the discovery scheme for the purpose of delegation maintenance notifications MUST publish endpoint information using the record type defined in {{dsyncrdtype}} under the `_dsync` domain as described in the following subsection.
+Parent operators participating in the discovery scheme for the purpose of delegation maintenance notifications MUST publish endpoint information using the record type defined in {{dsyncrdtype}} under the `_dsync` subdomain of the parent zone, as described in the following subsection.

+There MUST NOT be more than one DSYNC record for each combination of rrtype and scheme.
 It is RECOMMENDED to secure the corresponding zone with DNSSEC.
-A parent MUST NOT publish more than one DSYNC record for each combination of rrtype and scheme.

-For practical purposes, the parent MAY delegate the `_dsync` domain as a separate zone, and/or synthesize records under it.
-If child-specificity is not needed, the parent can publish a wildcard DSYNC record.
+For practical purposes, the parent operator MAY delegate the `_dsync` domain as a separate zone, and/or synthesize records under it.
+If child-specificity is not needed, the parent can publish a static wildcard DSYNC record.

 ## Wildcard Method

-If the parent itself performs CDS/CDNSKEY or CSYNC processing, or if the parent forwards the notifications internally to the designated party (such as a registrar), the following scheme is used:
+If the parent operator itself performs CDS/CDNSKEY or CSYNC processing for some or all delegations, or wants to forward notifications to some other party, a default notification target may be specified as follows:

     *._dsync.example.
 IN DSYNC  CDS   scheme port target *._dsync.example.
 IN DSYNC  CSYNC scheme port target

-To accommodate indirect delegation management models, the parent's designated notification target may relay notifications to a third party (such as the registrar, in ICANN's model).
+To accommodate indirect delegation management models, the designated notification target may relay notifications to a third party (such as the registrar, in ICANN's model).
 The details of such arrangements are out of scope for this document.

-In case the parent does not need child-specificity, the wildcard label may be dropped from the DSYNC owner name (i.e., it may be published at the `_dsync` label instead).
-While this practice enables zone structures without wildcards, it also requires an additional step during discovery (see {{discovery}}), and is therefore NOT RECOMMENDED.
+If for some reason the parent operator cannot publish wildcard records, the wildcard label may be dropped from the DSYNC owner name (i.e., it may be published at the `_dsync` label instead).
+This practice requires an additional step during discovery (see {{discovery}}), and is therefore NOT RECOMMENDED.

 ## Child-specific Method